Survey Response Rates: A Complete Guide to NPS and Post-Interaction Feedback

 Audience Demographics

-- Younger respondents (under 65) typically demonstrate higher engagement with online surveys mindandmetrics.com
+- Younger respondents (under 65) typically demonstrate higher engagement with online surveys mindandmetrics.com.
+Customers tend to respond differently based on age, region, or cultural background, which can influence overall survey results.

 Survey Design Elements